Anadea/anadea_blog/content/posts/data-strategy-for-digital-transformation-in-the-medical-industry/index.md

 ---
+ceoTitle: Data Strategy for Digital Transformation in the Medical Industry
 title: Data Strategy for Digital Transformation in the Medical Industry
+breadcrumbs: Healthcare Digital Transformation
+slug: data-strategy-for-digital-transformation-in-the-medical-industry
+draft: true
-publishDate: '2018-12-05T00:00:00Z'
+publishDate: 2018-12-05T00:00:00Z
-authors:
-- nick-andrew-rojas
+image: Digital-medicine.jpg
+og_image: Digital-medicine.jpg
 description: As technology blurs the line between digital and physical medical care, private practices and doctors must start using technology to promote the intimate connection necessary in doctor-patient relationships.
 In 2017, more than 95% of non-federal acute care hospitals used information technology for health care.
 Technology in medicine is widespread and growing, redefining how we think about healthcare.
-image: Digital-medicine.jpg
-og_image: Digital-medicine.jpg
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries:
   - healthcare
-categories: []
 ---
 As technology blurs the line between digital and physical medical care, private practices and doctors must start using technology to promote the intimate connection necessary in doctor-patient relationships.
 More than 95% of non-federal acute care hospitals used information technology for health care today.
 Technology in medicine is widespread and growing, redefining how we think about healthcare.